- Student AffairsStudent Affairs

 Peter Robson is the director of the physical education program and can be reached at (413) 542–5757.
 His office is located in 2202 Alumni Gymnasium.
 Chris Paradis coordinates the Wellness Program and can be reached at (413) 542–8136.
 Her office is located in 1211 Alumni Gym.

 Club sports are conducted under the supervision of the Department of Physical Education and Athletics and operate under budgets authorized yearly by the student government’s Budgetary Committee.
 There are many club sports organizations.
 Contests are arranged with other colleges and universities or amateur clubs with the approval of the Department of Physical Education and Athletics.
-For more information, contact Gregg DiNardo, associate director of athletics, at (413) 542–5630.
-His office is located in 1100 Alumni Gymnasium.
+For more information, contact Billy McBride, assistant director of athletics, at (413) 542–7947.
+His office is located in 1204 Alumni Gymnasium.

 Intramural activities are elective programs conducted within the framework of the Department of Physical Education and Athletics.
-These activities are supervised by the department and managed by the Hitchcock Fellow and undergraduate representatives.
-Among the more popular sports offered are tennis, golf, softball, soccer, basketball and volleyball.
+These activities are supervised by the department and managed by Assistant Director of Athletics Gregg DiNardo and undergraduate representatives.
+Among the more popular sports offered are softball, soccer, basketball, dodgeball and volleyball.
 Individual sports are often conducted on a tournament basis.